Skip to Navigation

 Similar, though not so visible, conflicts and adjustments continued throughout the history of the series.
 Questions of appearance--dress, body weight, hair styles--were constantly under consideration and negotiation.
 Story material, particularly when focused on issues of vital concern to women--rape, incest, abortion, breast cancer--often proved controversial and led to continuing battles with the network standards and practices offices.
 Daly reported that even in the matter of sexual relations with her fictional husband, Harvey (John Karlin), differences of opinion flared into argument over how to present domestic sexual behavior.

-In the spring of 1983 CBS executives had more straightforward matters to present to the producers of Cagney and Lacey--pointing to low audience ratings and canceled the program.
+In the spring of 1983 CBS executives had more straightforward matters to present to the producers of Cagney & Lacey--pointing to low audience ratings and canceled the program.
 By this time, however, the producers and the production company for the series had mounted an impressive public relations campaign and letter-writers from across the country mailed their protests to the company, the network, the producers--to anyone who would read and make use of them.
 The National Organization of Women took a lead role in the publicity campaigns.
 Newspaper critics called attention to the campaign.
 The series won numerous awards, Daly's Emmys for Best Actress in 1982-83 and 1983-84 among them.
 In the fall of 1983 CBS announced it would program seven "trial episodes" beginning in March 1984.
-Cagney and Lacey was back and remained on the air four more seasons.
+Cagney & Lacey was back and remained on the air four more seasons.

 All of these difficulties were played out as the series developed narrative strategies that took best advantage of U.S. commercial television's abilities to present serious social and personal issues in the context of genre fiction.
-Two factors stand out among the techniques that distinguish Cagney and Lacey.
+Two factors stand out among the techniques that distinguish Cagney & Lacey.
 One strategy, evidenced in many of the conflicts described above, is the series' ability to blend three areas of concern into single dramatic productions.
-First, most episodes of Cagney and Lacey dealt with the on-going difficulties encountered by two women in a male dominant profession.
+First, most episodes of Cagney & Lacey dealt with the on-going difficulties encountered by two women in a male dominant profession.
 This entailed far more than simply presenting gender conflicts in the workplace, though certainly there were many of those.
 Rather, this dramatic structure required a reconsideration of the entire generic structure of the "cop show."
 As the two women dealt with issues such as "violence," "guns," "male criminals," or "the streets"--all elements of police fiction--writer-producers as well as audiences were required to reflect on new resonances within the genre.

 Second, each narrative usually focused on a particular crime and criminal investigation.
 The generic modifications were intertwined with rather conventional police matters, and the sense of strangeness caused by the gender shift was combined with the familiarity of crime drama.